 Hey Moms, today I am going to discuss with you’ll about the trending topic these days.
 Any guesses?
 Yes!
 You’ll have guessed it right; it is about Coronavirus.

 You’ll have heard in the news and social media about the outbreak of this virus rapidly spreading internationally.
-You may be worried about how to protect your kids or toddler from this epidemic virus, as even children in most parts of the world are infected with this virus.
+You may be worried about how to protect your kids or toddler from this pandemic virus, as even children in most parts of the world are infected with this virus.
 Being a mom, I can understand your worry, but instead of worrying and panicking, we must inform and educate our kids about this Coronavirus.
-So, in this article, I am going to discuss with you’ll some tips on how to educate your kid or keep him informed about this epidemic virus.
+So, in this article, I am going to discuss with you’ll some tips on how to educate your kid or keep him informed about this pandemic virus.

 From a recent study conducted in China on 10 children, results showed that the infected children had mild symptoms as compared to adults who experienced headaches, muscle aches, and pneumonia.
 The 10 children were screened from 745 children who had close contact with those diagnosed with the Coronavirus or were families of the infected adults.